Diagram examples featured image

 Both are key to the success of any healthy business, but sometimes, coming up with the right diagrams to best convey qualitative information is tough.
 That’s why you’re going to love this blog.

 Before we go any further here, let’s set something straight.
-What is qualitative data?
+What is a diagram?

 1. Mind map diagram

-If you’ve ever used a free project management software like ClickUp, you’ve probably heard of this popular workflow diagram.
+If you’ve ever used a free project management software like ClickUp, you’ve probably heard of this popular workflow diagram example.
 Mind maps are an excellent tool for diagramming, planning workflows, data visualization, brainstorming new processes—and feeling creative while doing it!

 These diagrams typically start with one main idea or with an end goal in mind to branch out, and your diagram naturally takes shape from there.
 They are highly visual, and the best ones are also flexible, customizable, and collaborative.